-The Honey Bee Programme is continuing in 2020 in partnership with Whole Kids Foundation!
-We have created an animation to show you how it works.
+The Honeybee Programme is continuing in 2021 in partnership with Whole Kids Foundation!

 About the programme

-Schools will have the opportunity to host a visit from an experienced bee-keeper from London Beekeepers Association.
-We're offering four sessions for up to 30 children in each school that will include topics such as: honey bees and other bees, anatomy, the nest and life cycle; bees, the importance of bees in food production; products from the hive; honey, wax and propolis.
+Either a virtual or face-to-face visit from an experienced beekeeper from London Beekeepers Association where students will be given a fascinating glimpse into the world of bees and learn about topics such as: honeybees and other bees, anatomy, the nest and life cycle; the importance of bees in food production; products from the hive; honey, wax and propolis.

-This year, we have added a new element to the programme which includes a visit from our gardener, Cath, who will offer a session to help schools establish bee-friendly planting areas to ensure that there’s enough forage for local honey bees.
+Our resident gardener will offer a session to help schools establish bee-friendly planting areas to ensure that there’s enough forage for local honeybees.
 Schools will also receive bee-friendly plants for the children taking part in the sessions.

 Schools that fulfil the criteria below can apply for funding for equipment to set up a project at school.
-Grants of up to £1,500 will be available and schools will only be able to apply if they have:
+Grants of up to £1,500 will be available at any point throughout the year, but schools will only be able to apply if they have: